Cricut Explore Guide

 The top 12 most common questions about the Cricut Machine

 What is the Cricut machine and what can I do with it?

 The Cricut is a tool used to cut out shapes and designs from paper and various other materials.
 Get even more details about what is the Cricut machine.

 How does the Cricut machine work

-The Cricut takes project ideas on your computer via Cricut Design Space and cuts, scores, or draws the design onto your material.
+The Cricut takes digital files ideas on your computer via Cricut Design Space and cuts, scores, or draws the design onto your material.
 It is pretty amazing what can be created, and the more you make the more projects you will think to make next.
 Find the details on how the Cricut machines work here.

 Can I upload my own images with Cricut?